 Will I get “high” or fail a drug test if I eat hemp foods?

 NO!
 Health Canada regulates the amount of THC present in all hemp food products, and has set the limit at safety factor of 10 PPM (parts per million).
 All of our products are third party laboratory tested for THC.

-All of our products test under 10 ppm, in fact most are non-detectable at <4 ppm THC (0.0004%).
-These trace levels will NOT cause any psychoactive effect or cause a false positive drug screening test.
+All of our products test below 10 ppm, in fact most are non-detectable at <4 ppm THC (0.0004%).
+These trace levels will NOT cause any psychoactive effect or cause a false positive drug-screening test.